 Within Worcestershire Virtual School our main function and aims are

 - to monitor and track the educational progress and achievement for every child in care of Worcestershire Local Authority via the use of the Personal Education Plan and the PEP process

 - to challenge schools, settings and other professionals where provision is not good or where aspirations are not high enough

 - to promote inclusion and equality of access for all Children Looked After which includes having robust procedures for all CLA to have swift access to a school placement, raising attendance and reducing exclusion

-- our overall aim is to close the attainment gap between children looked after (CLA) and their peers by providing support and challenge to those involved in their education and care to ensure their needs are understood, appropriate interventions are put into place - we strive for accelerated progress and age-related attainment or better by suggesting and/or signposting to academic and mental health interventions to support this aim.
+- our overall aim is to close the attainment gap between children looked after (CLA) and their peers by providing support and challenge to those involved in their education and care to ensure their needs are understood and appropriate interventions put into place - we strive to accelerate progress and age-related attainment or better by suggesting and/or signposting to academic and social, emotional and mental health interventions to support this aim

 We strive to

 - create a culture of high educational aspirations with all partners